hrsha03/health-query-ai-assistant/README.md

   - `"Why did you say that?"`
   - `"Can you summarize what you told me?"`

-> If the first message seems off: press **Reset Chat** in the sidebar or refresh the page.
+> If the message seems off: press **Reset Chat** in the sidebar and refresh the page.

 ---